 “Dopamine is a neurotransmitter that helps control the brain’s reward and pleasure centers.
-Dopamine also helps regulate movement and emotional response, and it enables us not only to see rewards, but to take action to move toward them.” – Psychology Today
+Dopamine also helps regulate movement and emotional response, and it enables us not only to see rewards, but to take action to move toward them.”

-There are a lot of articles on the internet about dopamine and how it affects your mood, behavior, energy, and focus.
+There are a lot of articles on the internet about dopamine and how it affects your mood, behaviour, energy, and focus.
 What’s not commonly spoken about, however, is how dopamine is affected by your perception.
 Discussed more rarely still is the reason why your dopamine levels may be low.
-Below are 10 ways to increase your dopamine levels, courtesy of Power of Positivity, as well as my own observations regarding the underlying issues which may have led to each situation, and how to tackle them.
+Below are 10 ways to increase your dopamine levels, courtesy of Power of Positivity, as well as my own observations regarding the underlying issues which may have led to each situation and how to tackle them.

 1. Don’t Get Addicted

 “Many people get addicted to something because it gives them some kind of instant gratification – drugs, alcohol, sex, pornography, shopping, and other addictive behaviors actually have the opposite effect on dopamine levels in the long-term.
 In essence, when we get overly addicted to something, the ‘reward circuitry’ of our brain kicks into overdrive and we crave the ‘quick hit.’
 This is not a sustainable solution for dopamine production, which can and should be done naturally.”

 What’s missing here is the fact that addiction is quite often a result of low dopamine, meaning addiction is more of an attempt to fix an already existing problem.
 In essence, “the underpinning of your addictive personality is a lack of fulfillment from within, with a resulting urge to achieve fulfillment through substances, objects, or events that relieve the inevitable pain – for a while.” (source)